cosmos/sdk-tutorials/tutorials/7-cosmjs/5-create-custom.md

 ### For queries

-Unlike transactions, which are sent to Tendermint, queries are sent to the application.
+Unlike transactions, which are sent to CometBFT, queries are sent to the application.
 Queries have very different types of calls.
 It makes sense to organize them in one place, called an extension.
 For example:

 ```typescript [https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/modules/bank/queries.ts#L9-L18]
 export interface BankExtension {